-When you select multiple files, you can delete all of them, or download them as a ZIP file by using the btn:[Delete] or btn:[Download] buttons that appear at the top.
+When you select multiple files, you can delete all of them, or download them as a ZIP file by using the [Delete] or [Download] buttons that appear at the top.

-If the btn:[Download] button is not visible, the administrator has disabled this feature.
+If the [Download] button is not visible, the administrator has disabled this feature.